-"From the first of your kneading dough you shall give a portion to Hashem, for your generations..."
+"The first portion of your dough you shall set aside a loaf as a gift..."
 (15:20)

 The Torah commands us in the mitzvah of challah; we are instructed to take a piece of our dough and donate it to the Kohanim.